The Joker's Wild: Question values

 The values of the questions were determined by the spin.
 Categories were worth $50, $100, or $200 if they appeared in one, two, or all three windows, respectively.
-A pair without a joker, if chosen, was played for $100.
+A correct answer on an individual category (a "single") awarded the contestant only $50.
+A "pair" (without a joker), if chosen, was played for $100.
 A "natural triple" (three of a kind with no jokers) required the contestant to answer a question in that category for $200.

 In addition, beginning in 1974, spinning a natural triple awarded a bonus, which the contestant kept whether or not they answered the question correctly or won the game.
 The bonus initially consisted of a single prize worth approximately $300-$500, but by late 1983, it had been changed to a jackpot of prizes that increased in value after every show in which it was not won.
 Under these rules, the largest single jackpot award totaled $26,550, won in the 1983-84 season after going unclaimed for 46 consecutive days.